 If someone in your family sets up a trust for the future and asks you to be the trustee, you may feel honored.
 It can be a huge compliment knowing that someone believes you to be responsible and trustworthy enough for such a position.
 However, you should consider the requirements, your own ability to fulfill them, and your personal goals and needs now and in the future before you say yes.

-An estate planning attorney can provide information and guidance to help you make the right decisions when planning your own estate or setting up a trust.
+A Minneapolis estate planning attorney can provide information and guidance to help you make the right decisions when planning your own estate or setting up a trust.
 Keep reading for some information that can help you make the right decision if you’re being asked to take on a trustee role for someone else.

 What Is a Trustee for a Trust?